So, how to make a spinner wheel? It’s basically in 2 simple steps…

 - Student Selector – Fill the wheel with student names and spin.
 Whoever it lands on must answer a question.

-- Letter Picker Wheel – Spin a letter wheel and get students to give the name of an animal, country, element etc. beginning with the letter the wheel lands on.
+- Alphabet Spinner Wheel – Spin a letter wheel and get students to give the name of an animal, country, element etc. beginning with the letter the wheel lands on.

 - Money Wheel – Fill the wheel with different amounts of money.
 Each correct answer to a question earns that student a spin and a chance to collect money.
 The student with the most money at the end wins.

 - Answer Raffle – Each correct answer earns a student a random number between 1 and 100 (students can collect multiple numbers).
 Once all the numbers are given out, spin a wheel containing numbers 1 – 100.
 The winner is the holder of the number the wheel lands on.

 - Act it Out – Write some short scenarios on the wheel and put students into groups.
 Each group spins the wheel, gets a random scenario, and then plans out their enactment.

 - Don’t Say it! – Fill the wheel with keywords and spin it.
 When a keyword is chosen, get a student to talk about the topic for a minute without using the keyword.

 - Minute Spin – Fill the wheel with questions.
 Give each student 1 minute to spin the wheel and answer as many questions as they can.

 🏢 How to make a spinner wheel game to get remote employees connected and get productive with meetings…

 - Ice Breakers – Lay out some icebreaker questions on the wheel and spin.
 This one works best for remote workers who need to stay in touch with each other.